Aloo methi is an easy vegan recipe of potatoes, fresh fenugreek leaves and spices, I think of it as a perfect side dish for a light curry.

 But they are more than worth it!
 They should be available in any well-appointed Indian, Pakistani or Bangladeshi store.

 If it is nice and fresh it will last for 3-4 days in the fridge and this recipe uses 3 bundles and packs a wonderful fenugreek punch.
+I also use it in my beef methi gosht curry.

 Frequently Asked Questions